gh0x0st/OSCP-A-Step-Forward/README.md

 I mean specifically how to use the operating system, not executing the tools.
 If you're not comfortable with the basics of Linux, then you may find that you'll struggle a bit.
 There is a course and a free PDF called Kali Linux Revealed (https://www.kali.org/download-kali-linux-revealed-book/), created by the Offensive Security Team that will take care of this for you.

-This book is like a killing two birds with one stone.
+This book is like killing two birds with one stone.
 It's a book on how to basically use Linux, within Kali.
 What better way to help learn general Linux concepts within the OS the course is built around?
 With it being free, you can't go wrong with this.

 **Can I perform an actual pen test?**